Satyam3303/Satyam3303/Readme.md

 ###
 Experience in working with RESTful APIs, understanding how to consume and build them.
 ###
-Knowledge of server-side technologies and frameworks such as Node.js, Flask, Express.js, Nest.js and Laravel
+Knowledge of server-side technologies and frameworks such as Node.js, Express.js and Nest.js
 ###
 Knowledge to create user interfaces using frontend frameworks/libraries like React, Next or Bootstrap.
 ###